What ATS stands for

 - the possibility of indicating the stage of employment with the provision that it does not always have to be the last stage (useful if we want to add, for example, an evaluation stage after a trial period or we want to extend the recruitment stages to onboarding stages)

-Recruitment stages Templates
+Recruitment stages templates

-Creating recruitment processes in ATS should be quick and convenient.
-To this end, ATS should allow you to save stage templates, which can then be used in a new project without manually adding all stages.
+Creating recruitment processes in an ATS should be quick and convenient.
+To this end, an ATS should allow you to save stage templates, which can then be used in a new project without manually adding all stages.

 In addition to saving time, templates have one more important advantage - the employer can be sure that all recruitment processes of a specific category will always consist of the same stages.
 It allows for the consistency of recruitment processes and reporting.

-Recruitment stages in Element ATS
+Recruitment stages in Element

 Creating recruitment stages in our ATS is quick and intuitive.
 We can use ready-made templates for stages or create entirely new ones.
 In Element, each stage can have any name and be set as an application (where new applications are present) or employment stage.
 Our ATS also offers the freedom to arrange the order of stages.
 We give full freedom to recruiters and don't impose any restrictions.